 In the last 15 years, HD has positioned itself as a leader in the field of conflict mediation.
 In recognition of its strategic role and to reflect its strong link to its host country and to Geneva, Switzerland granted HD a special international status in July 2015 awarding it privileges and immunities that will further support its peacemaking mission worldwide.

-The HD Centre was founded to pursue Henry Dunant’s vision of a world more humane.
-The HD Centre embraces a set of values that foster integrity, professionalism and respect for diversity in all areas of its work.
-We subscribe to the core humanitarian principles of humanity, neutrality, impartiality and operational independence and are committed to respecting international principles in relation to human rights and humanitarian affairs.
+HD was founded to pursue Henry Dunant’s vision of a world more humane.
+HD embraces a set of values that foster integrity, professionalism and respect for diversity in all areas of its work.
+We subscribe to the core humanitarian principles of humanity, impartiality and operational independence.

 As a private peacemaking organisation, our strengths and distinguishing traits include:

-One of the HD Centre’s strengths is its ability and commitment to conduct confidential dialogue processes.
+One of HD’s strengths is its ability and commitment to conduct confidential dialogue processes.
 Under certain conditions, a confidential process can provide an enabling environment for parties to begin addressing differences.
 It reduces the potential costs of negotiation, especially at an early stage in the process when publicity may jeopardise the process of dialogue or the security of those taking part.